TheRealJ2D/JMenus/README.md

     name: '&6&lEconomy Action'
     lore:
       - '&8════════════════'
-      - '&7Interacts with the player\'s economy'
+      - '&7Interacts with the player''s economy'
       - '&7when clicked.'
       - ''
       - '&6➤ Left-Click: &7Give 100 money'